 Remember that having first aid knowledge isn’t just for coping with unexpected emergencies.
 It can be described as an unavoidable aspect of any Australian workplace, as many businesses and facilities are required to have at least 1 person who can provide first aid in times of emergency.

 Students need to be at least 14 years old to take an accredited first aid course that will earn them a Statement of Attainment.
 Those younger than 18 years old need to present parental consent prior to attending a course.
 After completing the assessment and attending the face-to-face training, all successful students will be able to receive a digital copy of their Statement of Attainment, which proves that they are trained to provide first aid.

 Frequently Asked Questions

-All Provide First Aid certificates are valid for only 3 years after the date of issuance.
-However, do note that the CPR component is valid for a shorter duration of 12 months.
-This means that it will have to be renewed on an annual basis.
+Provide First Aid certificates are valid for 3 years after the date of issue.
+Note, however, that the CPR component is valid for a shorter duration — 12 months.
+You should renew your CPR training once a year.

 You would need to read through your Australia Wide First Aid e-manual.
 You would have access to this document immediately after you book your First Aid course.
 Reading it is essential in order to pass the First Aid e-Learning assessment.

 If you are renewing your First Aid certification, you would become eligible for a fast-tracked course by providing proof of your prior First Aid certification.

 Yes.
 Either of the 2 courses would earn you the same qualification and would educate you with the same First Aid knowledge and skills.

 Australia Wide First Aid’s 1-day course is a more streamlined program.
 It is designed specifically to enable busy people to get their First Aid qualification with minimal disruption to their home and work lives.